pengzeren/pengzeren/README.md

 - 👋 Hi, I’m @pengzeren
 - 👀 I’m interested in games
-- 🌱 I’m currently learning CS50 & C#
+- 🌱 I’m currently learning CS50 & data analytics
 - 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me @pengzeren